-As a tax agent, a common query I receive from clients after lodging their tax returns is about the timing of their tax refunds.
+As a tax agent, a common query I receive from clients after lodging their tax returns is about the timing of their tax refunds, when will your refund arrive.
 Understanding the timeline for receiving a tax refund is important for planning and managing your finances.
-Please don’t contact the office to chase your return as we won’t have any information that isn’t available on myGov.
+Unfortunately during the tax season we have as much information as you have on myGov, we are unable to accelerate how quickly your refund arrives from the ATO.

-Here’s what you can generally expect regarding the turnaround time for tax refunds in Australia.
+Here’s what you can generally expect regarding the turnaround time for tax refunds in Australia, and how quickly your refund arrives.

 1. Electronic Lodgment: A Faster Process